The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

 Listen, it’s not my place to tell you how to live your life.
 Still, because I care, I’d like to give you some advice on selecting coffee beans:

-• Consider brewing with high-quality, fresh coffee beans.
+• Use high-quality, fresh coffee beans.

 • Whenever possible, buy whole bean coffee from small, independent roasters.